HOA Homeowners' Rights Task Force

 Water Intrusion and Repairs

-by hoafails, about 1 year ago
+by hoafails, over 2 years ago

 I have had water intrusion since moving in in 2015 in the Highlands at Stonegate North.
 Shortly after moving in there was a hostile takeover of my board and this resulted in a new board and new management company, M&M Property Management.
 While the old management was trying to solve the water intrusion issues, the new board and management company have completely ignored the issue despite structural engineering reports saying that there were visible holes in the roof around all the piping, foundation issues, siding issues, decking issues, grading issues and more causing the water intrusion.
 They ignored records requests...
 Continue reading